 Free independent advice

 You do not need a paid representative such as a solicitor or claims management company to apply for compensation.
 Free independent advice may be available from local support or other charitable organisations.
-You can check what is available in your local area by visiting the Victims’ Information Service website.
+You can check what is available in your local area by visiting Victim and Witness Information website.
 If you belong to a trade union, they may be able to help.